inovex/kubernetes-on-openstack/Readme.md

-# **This repositroy is only in maintanence mode and will be archived in the near future**
+# **This repositroy is only in maintenance mode and will be archived in the near future**

 ## Kubernetes on OpenStack